mjj0013/mjj0013.github.io/meshGenerate/README.md

 ### Building Edges
 I didn't follow a specific methodology in this first step, so it may not be as optimized as it can be.
 For each generated node, I would find and store the distances between it and every other node.
 I would then sort these distances from least to greatest to determine the closest nodes to each node.
 I would then reiterate through the list of nodes again.
 For each node, I would take its top 4 closest nodes and then merge their own top 4 closest nodes into one list of common nodes, removing any repeating values.
 For each permutation of two nodes in this new list, I would first determine if an edge already exists between them.
-If an edge doesn't exist, I would then evaluate if the edge had a point of intersect with any other existing edges using this equation:
+If an edge doesn't exist, I would then evaluate if the edge had a point of intersection with any other existing edges using this equation:
 ![formula1](../lineIntersectionFormula.png)
 [https://en.wikipedia.org/wiki/Line%E2%80%93line_intersection](https://en.wikipedia.org/wiki/Line%E2%80%93line_intersection)

+If the point of intersection was located anywhere on both edges, then there would be an intersection, and the edge would be discarded.

+### Finding Cycles
+For this step, I followed a methodology using a Depth-First Search algorithm.
+This involved using recursion and traversing the graph structure, from node to node. after traversing a node it would be marked as 'visited'.
+If the algorithm ever moved to a node that was already visited, it would know that it had traveled in a cycle.
+One of issues with this method was that it didn't account for the case when a cycle could exist 'inside' a larger cycle.
+The desired outcome was detecting all of the smallest cycles, so that none of the cycles overlapped each other.
+However, this was never entirely resolved.
+The short-term solution was making the color of each shape 'hsla' so that any smaller cycles could at least be seen.

+## Animating the Mesh
+To do this, each node's coordinates are expressed with trigonometric functions (x=cos(...), y=sin(...)).
+A variable was continuously incremented to serve as the time-variable. to It was more visually appealing to have the nodes move in different phases from each other, and this was easily done by giving each node a randomly generated number for 'phase' and adding that inside their trigonometric functions.